+(CID 2532, 1841, 1843, 1844).

 10.3.2.14.3 Receiver requirements

 Change the first paragraph as follows:

 A STA maintains one or more duplicate detection caches.
 An MLD maintains one or more duplicate detection cache.
 Table 10-6 (Receiver caches) defines the conditions under which a duplicate detection cache is supported and the rules followed by the receiver for the cache.
 When a data, Management and Extension frame is received, a record of that frame is inserted in an appropriate cache.
 The record is identified by a sequence number and possibly other information from the MAC control fields of the frame.
 When a data, Management and Extension frame is received in which the Retry subfield of the Frame Control field is equal to 1, the appropriate cache, if any, is searched for a matching frame.
 In DMG, when a group addressed frame is received the appropriate cache is searched for a marching frame.
 When a PV1 Data frame or PV1 Management frame is received, the appropriate cache is searched for a matching frame, regardless of the presence of the Retry subfield of the Frame Control field.
 If the search is successful, the frame is considered to be a duplicate.
 Duplicate frames are discarded.